 I’ve created a number of open source projects such as the mascii music engine and springsandwich, am an Eclipse IDE contributor, and am creator of bachsearch, a searchable melodic index of all of Bach’s music, and brahmsy.com, a search engine for local live arts.

 I earned a B.A. in Music from Binghamton University, where I studied under the late great organist Dr. Paul Jordan.
-Stylistically, I play and compose in a variety of styles, but especially enjoy Baroque and early jazz.
+Stylistically, I work in a variety of styles, but especially enjoy baroque and early jazz.

 I am the author of Stride Piano Tricks, a popular guide on how to play early jazz piano, and a youtube video of the same topic.
 I’ve also played with local bands, for which I’ve written some pop songs.